 Cross-Section of Mirum Vegan Leather (© Melina Bucher)

 Performance: The manufacturer states that the production of Mirum requires only a fraction of the CO2 emissions and energy of animal and synthetic leather.
 Furthermore, no water is consumed in the production process.
 An evaluation of the material in a comprehensive LCA study is still pending.
 Depending on the color, Mirum consists of different raw materials such as coconut fibers, cork and oils from plants.
 The raw materials are partly waste materials from other industries; for example, cork from the production of wine stoppers is used.

-Sustainability: The manufacturer states that the production of Mirum requires only a fraction of the CO2 emissions and energy of animal and synthetic leather.
+Sustainability: The manufacturer states that the production of Mirum requires 40 times less CO2 emissions than animal and 17 times less CO2 emissions than synthetic leather.
 Furthermore, no water is consumed in the production process.
-An evaluation of the material in a comprehensive LCA study is still pending.
+An evaluation of the material in a comprehensive LCA study was already carried out, but is yet to be announced to the public.
 Depending on the color, Mirum consists of different raw materials such as coconut fibers, cork and oils from plants.
 The raw materials are partly waste materials from other industries; for example, cork from the production of wine stoppers is used.

 Mirum has a clear advantage over other vegan leathers as it is made only from natural ingredients.
 The first versions have already received USDA biobased certification.
 "Biobased" referring to the fact that only biogenic raw materials are used for the material instead of fossil gas, coal or petroleum for the production.
 Moreover, no PU coating and no synthetic adhesive are used in the process.
 This also makes it possible for Mirum to be degraded in the environment by microorganisms and physico-chemical influences.